rednafi/rednafi.com/content/python/log_context_propagation.md

         return response
 ```

-The `LogContextMiddleware` class inherits from `starlette.BaseHTTPMiddleware` and get
+The `LogContextMiddleware` class inherits from `starlette.BaseHTTPMiddleware` and gets
 initialized with the application.

 The `dispatch` method is called automatically for each request.
 It extracts `user_id` and